 g) Sex, itself.
 This is done in some psychodrama re-enactments.
 However, it is the most dangerous of the sexy problems, and best avoided.
 Most women say it is not needed, and psychodrama can work well without it.

 Unfortunately, some women clients want sex during the session for the wrong reasons.
-They are often lonely, depressed, and there are half a dozen other reasons for wanting sex after a rape.
+They may be lonely, depressed, and there are half a dozen other reasons for wanting sex after a rape.
 These are listed in the Rape article on this website.

 This is not the idea of psychodrama, and the director must keep this in mind!
 Psychodrama can easily degenerate into a pornographic display, and this must be avoided to prevent legal and other difficulties.